lllyasviel/style2paints/README.md

 2. We are actively developing SEPA (or called style2paints V5).
 3. SEPA has already been developed for two years, and it will be released before 2022.
 4. If you are interested, we have a twitter account [here](https://twitter.com/IlIIlIIIllIllII/status/1392143022221975554).
-5. We will release the source codes for the previous online version style2paints v4 and this offline version style2paints v4.5 when the project SEPA (previously called style2paints v5) is released, at which point the life cycle of style2paints 4.X is end.
+5. Currently, **only the source codes of V1, V2, and V3 are avaliable**.
+We will release the source codes for the previous online version style2paints v4 and this offline version style2paints v4.5 when the project SEPA (previously called style2paints v5) is released, at which point the life cycle of style2paints 4.X is end.
 6. We have removed the shading functionality from style2paints V4.5 because some packages are incompatiable with the backend engine of V4.5 windows binary release.
 Project SEPA (previously called style2paints v5) has a much better backend engine and the shading functionality will come back in SEPA (style2paints v5).
 7. SEPA (style2paints v5) is scheduled to be released before 2022.